-When choosing a software provider to create the web or desktop solution your company needs, communication is indeed key, but this may be easier said than done.
+When choosing a software provider to create the web or desktop solution your company needs, understanding and crafting effective user stories is indeed key for communication.
+However, this may be easier said than done.
 The gap between programmers and customers can quickly become apparent and is often a challenge to master, as most customers are unprepared to discuss their projects from a strictly technical point of view.

 In order to get past these difficulties and effectively relay their requirements, some companies resort to UML or workflow diagrams, while yet others go for UI sketches and lengthy free text descriptions.